zemclauchlan/Holocron/ISD/2 - Digital Applications/_topics/Building The Environment.md

 ![Apply Texture to Material](FPS-Environment-ApplyMaterial.gif)

-> This is the same process to texture any of your other assets, unless they’ve been textured prior to importing.
+> [!note] This is the same process to texture any of your other assets, unless they’ve been textured prior to importing.
-{style="info"}

 The texture can be ‘tiled’ instead of stretched, by editing the x and y values under `Uv 1`.